natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     1      Po1(SU)         LACP      Fa0/1(P)   Fa0/2(P)   Fa0/3(P)
     3      Po3(SU)          -        Fa0/11(P)   Fa0/12(P)   Fa0/13(P)   Fa0/14(P)

-In this case, it is necessary to obtain:
+In this case, it is necessary to get:

 * port-channel name and number.
 For example, Po1
 * list of all the ports in it.
-For example, ['Fa0/1', 'Fa0/2', 'Fa0/3']
+For example, ``['Fa0/1', 'Fa0/2', 'Fa0/3']``

 The difficulty is that ports are in the same line and TextFSM cannot specify the same variable multiple times in line.
 But it is possible to search multiple times for a match in a line.

 The first version of template: